 Let’s multiply the shape by pressing Option-Shift and dragging to the right.
 I am choosing a purple color for this other shape with the following codes:

-Everybody will get something different, but we want to make a smooth transition.
+Everybody will get something different when learning how to blend colors in Illustrator, but we want to make a smooth transition.
 While selecting the shape, double click on the Blend Tool on the toolbar to open the Blend Options window.
 Under Spacing, select Specified Distance and check the Preview box.
 Change the Specified Distance to 1 px to get a smooth transition.
 Click OK.

 Select the shape and select the line type.
 Head over to Object > Blend > Replace Spine.
 This option will substitute the stroke for the shape we just created while maintaining the two initial shapes we used at the beginning and end of the word.
 On the right side is a preview (Command-Y) of the elements.